 In Broadcast 2 students produce and air daily announcements, weather, commercials, and sports live on the Tiger 5 News YouTube page.
 Students also produce commercials, news packages, and are in charge of media billboards on the televisions in HMS.

-Both classes are considered an elective class but may involve some extracurricular activities.
+Both classes are considered elective classes but may involve some extracurricular activities.
 In 2019 and 2020 a group of students traveled to St. Louis for the METC conference and ran the student news bureau and developed marketing videos, video recaps, and ran the social media for the conference.

 Broadcasting at HMS is provided in conjunction with funding from Tiger Academy.

 Broadcasting at HES is open to 5th grade students.
 Broadcasting takes place within the school day during Leader In Me Club time.
 Students complete an application justifying why they are a good fit for the club.
 They must also be recommended by their classroom teacher.
 To maintain membership in the club, students may not have behavior referrals.

 HHS Broadcasting meets during the school day.
 Students will also live-stream HHS home varsity football games.

 HMS Broadcasting meets during the school day but may involve some extracurricular activities.